imatinol/imatinol.github.io/README.md

 # imatinol.github.io
-My resume website
+My resume website.

+I created this project to enhance my web development skills.

-You can start browsing the website by opening the index.html.
+You can start browsing the website by opening the index.html or just go to https://imatinol.github.io/

+!PLEASE NOTE THAT THE PROJECT IS UNFINISHED!